AccelByte/extend-helper-cli/README.md

 1. Access to `AccelByte Gaming Services` environment.
 Keep the `Base URL` e.g. for demo environment, it is https://demo.accelbyte.io.

-2. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type.
+2. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type with the following permission.
 Keep the `Client ID` and `Client Secret`.

-3. Create a user if you don't have any with the following permission.
-Keep the `Username` and `Password`.

    - `ADMIN:NAMESPACE:{namespace}:EXTEND:REPOCREDENTIALS` [READ]

+   If you use extend-helper-cli v0.0.3 or lower, create a user if you don't have any with the following permission.
+Keep the Username and Password.

+   - `ADMIN:NAMESPACE:{namespace}:EXTEND:REPOCREDENTIALS` [READ]

-4. Docker.
+3. Docker.

 ## Setup